FruitieX/homelab/README.md

 3. While installing, note down the following details into an .envrc file:

 ```
-# IP address of your control plane node
+# IP address of your control plane node, printed to machine TTY when performing control plane node installation.
 export CONTROL_PLANE_IP="192.168.10.206"

 # Path to your talosconfig, created in the `Generate Machine Configurations` section.